Lefties Cry Over Departure of PBS's Moyers

 Yeah, right.
 Gabler begins:

 It is a testament to how much Bill Moyers matters that this quiet, humble man [ED.: People who are "humble" don't tend to be as thin skinned as Moyers clearly is.] can still stir passions.
 When he announced late last month he would be leaving his award-winning weekly PBS series, "Bill Moyers Journal," in April, some of us felt as if we were losing a sacred American institution, a repository of the nation's conscience [ED.: Hyperbolize much?
 And why is it that only left-of-center ideologues get described as "sacred American institutions" and "the nation's conscience" despite their overt hostility to faith in the public square and support for such unconscionable policy preferences as abortion on demand, euthanasia, and other means of population control, while right-of-center prickers of conscience are dismissed as "theocratic", "moralistic", or "puritanical" scolds seeking to "impose their moral values on the rest of the nation"?] or while others cheered.
 Right-wing bloviator Bill O'Reilly went so far as to boast that he had forced Moyers from the air -- a claim that was not only patently false but also a misconception of who Moyers is and what he does.
 Astonishing as it may be to anyone who has watched Moyers, his right-wing critics seem to see him as just another noisy shill among the army of blowhards, ideologues, demagogues and partisans on the airwaves.
 They couldn't be more wrong.
 [ED.: That's just it.
 His critics are NOT wrong in their assessment.
 We know, because we've been on the receiving end of Moyer's vitriol for decades now.
-His progressive adulators either ignore or don't recognize Moyer's mean-spirited tendencies because they happen to agree with him.]
+His progressive adulators either ignore or don't recognize Moyer's mean-spirited tendencies because they happen to agree with him.](emphasis and editorial commentary added)

 The reason so many of us are already mourning Moyers' departure is that he is so unlike O'Reilly and that ilk.
 Though Moyers has certainly addressed the major issues of his times and taken fierce stands on them -- against military adventurism, against violence, against intolerance and hatred, for environmental sensitivity, for real healthcare reform [ED.: Once again, we see that religious fervor animating one's politics is just hunky dory when used to push a an agenda with which the media happens to agree; but Heaven forbid one be motivated by such beliefs in pursuit of an agenda with which the media is adamently opposed, such as the traditional definition of marriage and a culture that values each and every life, including the unborn] and grass-roots democracy -- and though his recent programs have provided the deepest and most invigorating discussions of these issues on television, most of his work has had little to do directly with politics or policy and nothing at all to do with opinion-mongering.
 He is far less interested in advancing a particular position than in inspiring moral growth in the hope of creating a more just and beneficent society.
 In short, far from being another cudgel-wielding pundit, Moyers may be television's only moralist.